Best SUVs to buy 2020

 If you’re in the market for an SUV you’re spoilt for choice these days.
-The range of models on offer is huge and growing, making choosing the best SUV for your needs all the more difficult.
+Almost every manufacturer makes an SUV, many make a whole range of them and the variety of models on offer is huge.
+The SUV options are growing all the time to accommodate demand, making choosing the best SUV for your needs all the more difficult.

-Even if we limit the search to SUVs that are big enough to serve as family cars, with space for at least four adults and large boots for luggage or dogs, you’ve still got to consider whether to choose mainstream or premium SUV models with 5 or 7 seats and make your selection between petrol, diesel, hybrid or electric powertrains.
+Even if we limit the search to SUVs that are big enough to serve as family cars, with space for at least four adults and large boots for luggage or dogs, you’ve still got to consider whether to choose mainstream or premium SUV, decide if you need 5 or 7 seats and make your selection between petrol, diesel, hybrid or electric powertrains.
 That's before all the different SUV manufacturers, models and trim levels even come into it.

-Many SUVs now also come in standard or ‘coupe SUV’ bodystyles, in economy-focused or sporty guises and you’ll need to think about what level of off-road ability you want.
+Thanks to the growing popularity of this class of car, the SUV segment can be hugely lucrative if manufacturers get it right.
+Many SUVs come in standard or ‘coupe SUV’ bodystyles, in economy-focused, luxury or sporty guises and you’ll need to think about what level of off-road ability you want.
 Are you looking for a hardcore mud-plugging 4x4 vehicle or do you just want to traverse the occassional speed bump or raised kerb without scraping your alloy wheels?

 All things considered, finding a new SUV that perfectly suits your family’s needs, and getting a great deal on it, has never been tougher but we’re here to help.
 The Auto Express team has tested every SUV model on the market exhaustively and to save you from getting lost in a labyrinth of boot and towing capacities, legroom measurements and infotainment specs, we’ve created a list of the top 10 best SUVs on sale.
 We’ve focused on family-sized models here but if you’re after something smaller, our top 10 best small SUVs list has those more compact models covered…